-With large quantities of plantain being produced in Tanzania, plantain based meals are part of Tanzania foods that are eaten quite frequently.
+With large quantities of plantain being produced in Tanzania, plantain-based meals are part of Tanzania foods that are eaten quite frequently.
 If you are a fan of soup, you will not wish to miss this African soup since it is what will make your visit a memorable one.
 The soup is made from chicken broth and bananas.
-It is a common beverage at most Tanzanian beaches.
+It is a common meal at most Tanzanian beaches.

 8. Date Nut Bread

 Perhaps you are bored with common bread and you wish to take a different turn.
 The date nut bread will make your day.
 This type of bread is not only nutritious; made from coarsely chopped, pitted dates with added chopped walnuts, the ingredients used in its production qualifies it to be a safe product that is ideal for use by anyone.

 Do you love pudding?
 Then try the Tanzanian sweet potato pudding.
 Anybody who claims to have tasted all types of pudding should try this one.
 It is an awesome product that is produced from the local Tanzania food including sweet potatoes, cardamom and saffron.

 See Also: Best African Food Recipes

 Makubi is a Tanzanian food that refers to a dish made from spinach, peanut butter and tomatoes.
 It is a balanced diet that is known to assist in fighting various dietary ailments.